Galápagos syndrome: Cash machines

 Across Japan, the majority of the 190,000 ATMs do not accept bank and credit cards that have been issued outside of the country.
 According to an April 2022 article, only about 20,000 post offices and convenience stores allow retrieving cash using non-Japanese bank cards.
 The Japanese government has expressed concern about this issue, and as a result the number of ATMs that accept foreign cards is slowly increasing.

 Wallet phone

 In 2004, the wallet phone was introduced in Japan as a means to allow mobile payment alongside numerous other applications.
 In some ways the wallet phone can be seen as a predecessor of mobile payment tools that were later released on the global market such as Apple Pay or Google Wallet.

+Streaming

+In 2026, criticism over Netflix's acquisition of exclusive rights to the World Baseball Classic (which had previously been carried by pay television channel J Sports, but with Japan games shown on free-to-air television) was critiqued by some as an example of Galápagos syndrome, noting preferences towards streaming services by younger audiences, the company's global presence, and its lower cost in comparison to J Sports (with Netflix having offered a special offer of one month for 500 yen during the tournament).

 Kei cars (軽自動車)

 Kei cars ("light cars") are small four-wheeled vehicles/cars that have an engine of less than 660cc and enjoy preferential treatment in the form of tax advantages and lower insurance costs.
 Originally the Japanese government encouraged the use of those "light cars".
 This category of cars features a number of different car types including sport cars, minivans and commercial vehicles.
 However, Kei cars are not seen as profitable in export markets and therefore are only part of the Japanese domestic automobile market.
 Despite no significant global success, major Japanese car manufacturers such as Suzuki, Mitsubishi, Daihatsu and Honda still produce models belonging to the Kei car category.